Black and white together

 Pfedelbach was also at the Church Congress in Stuttgart

-Two weeks ago, Susanne Zeller, 2.
-Chairwoman of the Namibia Support Association, and Margaret Knoche again in Okombahe.
-They took part in the children's church service and handed over a cloth they had made themselves.
-The children in Okombahe were happy about the donation from the Untersteinbach children, which was used to finance some children's church materials and the last Christmas presents.
+back in Okombahe.
+They participated in the children's service and presented a hand-made cloth.
+The children in Okombahe were delighted by the donation from the Untersteinbach children, which helped finance some of the children's church materials and even the last Christmas presents.

 Krautheim students earn 6400€